Maybe it’s been awhile since you felt like yourself. Maybe you feel numb, or terribly sad.

 Find an Effective Therapist

 If you feel like it's time to reach out and make things better, we'd be honored to customize our care to your specific needs.
 At Lakeshore Psychology Services, we offer a very private, aesthetically beautiful, safe, and supportive environment to assist you with your counseling needs.
-To find out more about how Dr. Lee Hildebrand or Dr. Jeanine Swenson could help with counseling.
+Please contact us to find out more about how we can help.

 Contact us for a free consultation.